The CON File Format Specification

 {"con_spec_version":2,"sections":["velocities","forces"]}

 The parser reads sections in the declared order.
 Parsers MUST reject unknown section names with an error.
+Every declared section MUST be present, complete, and parseable at its declared position.
+An empty sections array declares that no additional per-atom sections follow.

 Section name